 The penalty for violating this statute is a fine only.
 However, if there are multiple violations, the Commonwealth can seize the dog and house it at a shelter until the owner comes into compliance with the law.
 In extreme examples where the owner repeatedly violates this section, the Commonwealth can take the dog away from its owner.

-Chris Spring is a Middlesex County improper care of a dog attorney who is ready to represent you regardless of whether you’ve been accused of witness intimidation or mayhem.
+Chris Spring is a Concord improper care of a dog attorney who is ready to represent you regardless of whether you’ve been accused of witness intimidation or mayhem.